 The correct conductor size for this installation is 14 AWG solid copper, as specified in NEC 210.19(A)(1).
 For concealed indoor runs, 14/2 NM-B (Romex) cable is suitable.
 Where wiring is exposed, the preferred method is THHN copper conductors in ½-inch EMT conduit, which offers superior mechanical protection and long-term durability.

-Conductor length directly impacts charging performance.
-Excessive distance increases voltage drop, which reduces efficiency and increases the risk of overheating.
+The length and gauge of EV charger installation conductors directly affect charging performance, especially when using a Level 1 EV charger extension cord to extend the reach of your 1.44 kW Level 1 EV charger.
+Excessive distance increases voltage drop, which reduces efficiency and can increase the risk of overheating.
 The NEC recommends limiting voltage drop to 3% on branch circuits.

 Our recommendations are as follows: at 50 feet, 14 AWG copper results in about a 2.5% drop, which is acceptable.
 At 100 feet, 14 AWG causes a nearly 5% drop, which is too high for EV charging.
 To maintain efficiency and safety, we recommend upsizing to 10 AWG copper for any run approaching 100 feet, as this keeps voltage drop closer to 2% and ensures reliable charging performance.